Isaiah Papali'i: 2019

 On 12 March, Papali'i was stood down by the Warriors due to a drink driving offence which had occurred on 1 January.
 It was reported that Papali'i did not provide police with a breath test.

 "We expect better from our players and anyone who falls short of our standards will be appropriately dealt with irrespective of the time of year or their standing within the club," Warriors CEO Cameron George said, "Isaiah is extremely remorseful for his actions.
 He feels like he's let his team-mates, the club, our fans and his family down.
 He is now determined to win back their respect and will also be fighting hard to earn back his spot in the team."

 The same year, Isaiah's mother Lorina Papali'i was playing for the New Zealand Warriors in the inaugural NRL Women's Premiership, an unprecedented instance of a mother and son representing the same club in the same season.

 2020

-He played 15 games for New Zealand in the 2020 NRL season as the club missed the finals.
+He played 15 games for the Warriors in the 2020 NRL season as the club missed the finals.
 In October, he signed a contract to join Parramatta for the 2021 season.